CodeOki/SchoolProjects/README.md

 # School Projects
-School Assignments coded mainly in Java
-Feel free to use my code!
+Some assignments that I've worked on during college years, mainly coded in Java.